icshwi/essdm_scripts/DMonVM/README.md

 ![Connection Example](18.png)

-* Set the font size as 9 for better view (option)
+* Set the font size as 9 for better view (optional)

 ![Connection Example](19.png)

-* Set the scroll-bar as unlimited for easy tracking on the installation log (option)
+* Set the scroll-bar as unlimited for easy tracking on the installation log (optional)

 ![Connection Example](20.png)